This post was last updated on October 7th, 2022 at 12:59 pm.

 It’s Spring!
-And a person’s thoughts turn to…. quarterly contribution statements?
+And a person’s thoughts turn to…. quarterly donation statements?
 OK, maybe that’s not how you would finish the sentence, but it is a timely topic for several reasons, and reaching the end of a financial quarter is just one of them.

 Additionally, you can use the letter feature in IconCMO to include a summary of what has been accomplished and/or share your ministry vision for the days ahead.
-You could even personalize your ministry’s impact by sharing a brief story (maybe even with pictures?) that lends testimony to the positive impact your members’ contributions are having on the lives of others.
+You could even personalize your ministry’s impact by sharing a brief story (maybe even with pictures?) that lends testimony to the positive impact your members’ donations are having on the lives of others.

 Include a self-addressed return envelope for them to send in their next gift.
-If you have made online giving available to your members, this is an excellent time to remind them of that and other avenues by which they are able to make contributions.
+If you have made online giving available to your members, this is an excellent time to remind them of that and other avenues by which they are able to make donations.

 Quarterly statements are typically sent out the beginning of the month following the end of the quarter.
-As an example, after your March 31st contributions have been posted, you should make the statements available the beginning of April.
+As an example, after your March 31st donations have been posted, you should make the statements available the beginning of April.
 Also set calendar reminders for July and October.

 Send those quarterly statements and take advantage of the opportunities they afford.